UK + US, 2026 prices

 Breast MRI Cost: UK & US 2026 Prices for Screening & Diagnostic Scans

 Breast MRI is at the higher end of standard MRI pricing because the protocol requires a dedicated breast coil, dynamic contrast administration, and specialist radiologist reporting.
-UK private prices start around £500.
+UK hospital groups price it individually per hospital rather than publishing national rates, so a quote is the only reliable UK number.
 US prices span $700 at an independent breast-imaging centre to $7,000 at a hospital outpatient department for the identical bilateral contrast-enhanced study.

 Breast MRI at a Glance